|Guide||♦||21 Triplogs||2 Topics|

-Originally posted as a loop, now the page data reflects one-way so you may create your own hike.
+Originally posted as a loop, now the page data reflects one-way so that you may create your own hike.

 approx 12.75mi / 4045ft / 4800 AEG

 This old route is not maintained.
 It may be extremely overgrown.
 Route finding may be tricky.
 Temps may vary from freezing to frying.
-Few hike this route.
+Few hike people this route.

 Francois Emile Matthes created this route.
 He is most famous for surveying the area for the USGS in 1902.
-Upon completion of the North Kaibab Trail this route fell somewhat into disrepair.
+Upon completion of the North Kaibab Trail, this route fell somewhat into disrepair.

-.
-As of this writing it's signed and well maintained for the first mile or two.
+From the North Kaibab Trailhead head out on the Ken Patrick Trail.
+This trail is maintained with a traildozer up until the Uncle Jim Trail.
+Then it turns into a single track continuing to 3.6mi where it meets the Old Bright Angel Trail.
+As of this writing, it's signed and well maintained for the first mile or two.
 Others state it can get severely overgrown.
 With New Mexican Locust in the mix pants and a long sleeve shirt are recommended along with short sleeves and possibly shorts for the lower portions.
 Read the triplogs for the most current conditions.

-When you reach Bright Angel Creek you may have trouble finding the route after the creek.
+When you reach Bright Angel Creek, you may have trouble finding the route after the creek.
 You may have to hump it up the southeast side to find the route.
-I didn't bother as the creek felt so inviting.
+I didn't bother as the stream felt so inviting.
 This turned out to be a mistake.
 What felt good initially turned numbing for well over an hour and taxing with the current.
 I made two failed attempts to get out of the creek but couldn't find the trail.
 Then finally merged with the other side where it comes down close to the creek.
 This 0.7mi through the creek took almost two hours.
-It ranged from a foot to waist deep with a swift current.
+It ranged from a foot to waist-deep with a swift current.
 My Leki rippled like a rubber band from the force.

-and take the side trail up.
-The Old BA Trail actually does go past the heliport to the footbridge.
-I simply took an in between route where the Old BA and North Kaibab get close to the creek bottom.
-You only save a half mile or so.
+With the North Kaibab Trail in view, you can cross in three worthy places.
+The first is just below the confluence with Roaring Springs and take the side trail up.
+The Old BA Trail does go past the heliport to the footbridge.
+I simply took an in-between route where the Old BA and North Kaibab get close to the creek bottom.
+You only save a half-mile or so.

-On the North Kaibab it's almost 5 miles to the top and a relentless 3600 feet.
+On the North Kaibab, it's almost 5 miles to the top and a relentless 3600 feet.